tsogkas/amat/README.md

     to the boundary are favored.
 We must explicitly favor the selection of disks whose centers are neighbors to the currently selected center.
 - Assign high cost to low-scale disks but handle them as special cases towards the end, to cover leftover pixels.
-- Use max(binDistance) when comparing two histograms for maximality error (and perhaps reconstruction error?).
-- Use a non-linear transformation on the chi2-distance.
 - Add constraint so the new disks cover more than a single pixel to speed up the greedy algo.
 - The uniformity/reconstruction error we are using right now is not an additive function of the total reconstruction (squared) error Sum(I-I')^2, so we cannot convincingly make the argument that we are optimizing wrt the reconstruction quality.
 We should analytically derive a relationship betweem the SE and the measure we are using right now (perhaps in the form of some upper bound?) to sell our story better.
-- Compute histograms/mean-value disk features close to the image border by padding the image with the color/brightness value that is "opposite" to the one exactly on the image border.
-- Maybe change the distribution used to draw negative samples, from uniform to one that favors disks of small and medium radii (because these appear more often?).
 - In the case where you use the sketchification with L0 gradient smoothing, find a way to invert the smoothed image to the original one (to compare reconstruction quality).

 ### QUESTIONS
-- Should I compare histogram representations for the reconstruction error as well, or just for the maximality error?
-= Right now it seems that the new reconstructionCost is more suitable than just computing the rmse or chi2 distance, so NO.

-- Is the maximalityCost term (based e.g. in histogram differences) necessary or can we just use a ws/r term that assigns a fixed cost for each scale?
-= Using the new reconstructionCost computation (the one that takes into account
-    similarity with all enclosed disks of smaller radii), maybe just the fixed cost term will work.

 - Should I distribute the cost of a disk over the number of its pixels before adding the maximality cost or after?
 = If the disk cost is updated when some of its pixels are covered, then the division should happen BEFORE
     adding the maximality cost.
 Otherwise, if we manage to assign a fixed cost to each disk once in the beginning